 - raise the awareness of all staff to these issues, and to define their roles and responsibilities in reporting possible cases of abuse;

 - identify children who are suffering, or likely to suffer, significant harm;

 - ensure effective communication between all staff on child protection issues;

 - set down the correct procedures for those who encounter any issue of child protection.

-The school`s Designated Safeguarding Lead is Mr P. Dickson.
-The Deputy Designated Safeguarding Lead is Mrs K. Rosenbloom – Mrs E. Patel – Mrs L. Pratt
+The school`s Designated Safeguarding Lead is Mr S. Ismail and the Deputy Designated Safeguarding Leads are Mrs M. Taylor, Mrs E. Patel and Miss A. Camm.

 If you have any concerns about a child please come and speak to one of them, in confidence.